Hmm … it looks like your browser is out of date.

 UnitedHealthcare Community Plan members can access an independent ombudsman through our new internal complaints unit.
 Referrals can be made by a member advocate based on interaction with members that appear to need an independent advocate to work through their concerns.
 In addition, the ombudsman may make referrals to UnitedHealthcare Community Plan complaints unit concerning members of their organization needing help.
 UnitedHealthcare Community Plan has contracts with several non-profit entities to provide support for members.
 Please call 1-888-887-9003 to talk to a Member Advocate.

-You have the right to keep getting any service the health plan denied or reduced, at least until the final hearing decision is made if you ask for a fair hearing by the later of: (1) 10 calendar days following the MCO’s mailing of the notice of the Action, or (2) the day the health plan’s letter says your service will be reduced or end.
-If you do not request a fair hearing by this date, the service the health plan denied will be stopped.
+You have the right to keep getting any service the health plan denied or reduced, based on previously authorized services, at least until the final State Fair Hearing decision is made if you ask for a State Fair Hearing by the later of: (1) 10 calendar days following the date the health plan mailed the internal appeal decision letter, or (2) the day the health plan’s internal appeal decision letter says your service will be reduced or end.
+If you do not request a State Fair Hearing by this date, the service the health plan denied will be stopped.

 A member advisory group is a group of members that help give suggestions to make the health plan better.
 If you would like to join the advisory group in your area, call Member Services.